s3rius/rustus/docs/hooks.md

 celery -A rustus_celery
 ```

-After starting celery worker you can rus Rustus with these
+After starting celery worker you can run Rustus with these
 parameters.
-These parameters are default for celery (Except amqp url).

 The most important parameter is `--hooks-amqp-celery`, because it
-adds to every message headers required by Celery.
+adds required by Celery headers to every message.

 === "CLI"